🎯 UPDATED 2026 | MNC Interview Experience

 Company Code is the smallest organizational unit for which complete financial accounts can be maintained.
 All accounting transactions like GL postings, customer invoices, vendor payments, asset postings happen at company code level.
 Without company code, no financial posting is possible in SAP.

-Master these questions, understand the concepts behind them, and walk into your interview with confidence!
+Master these concepts and walk into your next interview with confidence!

 How to Prepare for SAP FICO Interview (Expert Tips)